-Merton Council should recognise the benefits and advantages of installing its own duct and fibre optic cabling where necessary, should opportunities arise to avoid its reliance on third party providers such as BT and Virgin Media.

-The Council should consider a policy of insisting that developers/builders install spare ducting for Council purposes in all their developments as part of the planning consent process.
-For example if a new shopping centre or retail park is being built and ducting is being installed, an extra, spare duct should also be installed for 'unknown' Council use.
+To avoid reliance on third-party providers, Merton Council recognises the benefits and advantages of installing its own duct and fibre optic cabling and this project is currently underway with an expected completion date end of March 2024.
+Through the Steering Group, the Council will consider a policy of requiring that developers/builders install spare ducting for Council purposes in all their developments as part of the planning consent process.
+For example, if a new shopping centre or retail park is being built and ducting is being installed, an extra, spare duct should also be installed for 'unknown' Council use.
 This will then enable future CCTV (or other Council projects) to use that ducting without additional Civils and other associated costs.